 Hold the first official meeting for the corporation or LLC and adopt the Bylaws (corporations) or Operating Agreement (LLCs).
 This is a legal meeting and must be recorded as such.
 (See section below about officers and documentation.)

 Apply for a Federal Employer Identification Number (EIN) under the corporate name.
 In Arizona, this will also serve as your State Tax Identification Number.
 You will also have to arrange for a bank account under this number for accounting purposes.
 Your financial institution will want a copy of the EIN as well as a certificate of registration from the Secretary of State.

 Obtain any specific licenses and permits required, either statewide or for the county in which you will do business.
 Some examples would be: Electrician’s license, trucking licenses and permits, Liquor license, etc.

 A foreign corporation is a corporation registered in another State that does business in Arizona.
 Foreign corporations are required to register in Arizona and obtain a Certificate of Authority to Transact Business in Arizona.

 Corporations in Arizona must have one or more directors whose names and addresses will appear in the articles of incorporation.
-At least one incorporator and one officer will have to appear on the articles of incorporation (along with addresses and contact information).
+All must be at least 19 years old.

-Information about officers, stockholders, minutes of required meetings, and annual reports have to be maintained at the corporate offices.
-Other records required at the principle place of business include a copy of the articles of incorporation along with any amendments.
+Corporate officers do not have to appear in filings, but information about officers, stockholders, minutes of required meetings, and annual reports have to be maintained at the corporate offices.
+Other records required at the principal place of business include a copy of the articles of incorporation along with any amendments.